projectcomet64/m64mm-docs/docs/ui/overview.rst

                 Returns all animations back to their default animation.

-            * **Restart Animation**

-                Resets the animation by making Mario T-Pose for a single frame.

-                .. note:: This is improved in M64MM3!

             .. note:: Swapping animations depends on Mario's actions.
 For example, changing the Crouching animation to Swimming will not make any new animation you replace with Crouching be Swimming.
                 It will only affect the original place where this animation is played.

+                Many people usually replace the "Reading sign" animation to be able to control the head.
+More information about this in :ref:`rotate-head`.

 Status Bar
 ^^^^^^^^^^